ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - You can also create custom endpoints for use cases like reporting, jobs, where you can query only certain DB's
 - **Proxy Fleet:** Serverless, auto db initialize, auto scaling when handling unexpected loads without provisioning
 - You can invoke an AWS Lambda function from an Amazon Aurora MySQL DB with a native function or a stored procedure
+- Compatible API for PostgreSQL and MySQL, separates storage and compute
+- Cluster: endpoints for writers and readers
+- Backups on S3 either MySQL backup or PerconaXtra Backup, Restore is PITR
+- Aurora Global DB, Aurora Serverless, Aurora DB Cloning (quick creation of test DB from production DB)
+- Aurora Serverless uses Aurora capacity units (ACUs) to handle the scaling up/down, each ACU is 2GB of memory
+    - when figuring out how to scale based on ACU's you will need memory spend on the DB (Example: 16GB = 8 ACUs since each one is 2GB )
+- You can invoke an AWS Lambda function from an Amazon Aurora MySQL DB with a native function or a stored procedure

 ## Aurora Global Database
 - **Aurora Global Database:** cross-region Aurora replicas, easy to implement DR strategy